donishadsmith/DEI-R-Workshop.github.io/Lesson 2 - Importing & Exporting Data in R.md

 ----
 ## Exporting Data

-R has built-in functions to save csv and tsv files
+R has built-in functions to save csv and tsv files.

 To save csv files, you can use `write.csv()`, and the save tsv files you can use `write.tsv()`.